bmenne-dspace/fmi-ls-bus/README.md

 The [FMI LS Bus Implementers' Guide] is a free resource intended to give non-normative recommendations and guidance to implementers of the Functional Mock-up Interface Layered Standard Network Communication (FMI-LS-BUS).

 ## Tools
+The following list shows simulators/importers that currently support the fmi-ls-bus layered standard and that have been validated by a cross-check.
+It should be noted that the implementation in some tools is either in prototype status or shipped within the normal release.

 |Name|Supported Compositions|High-Cut|Low-Cut|State|Contact
 |---|---|:-:|---|---|---|